mitmproxy/pdoc/README.md

 Example usage
 -------------
 `pdoc` will accept a Python module file, package directory or an import path.
-For example, to view the documentation for the `csv` in the console:
+For example, to view the documentation for the `csv` module in the console:

     pdoc csv